-As shared at the top of the report, aligning learning programs to business strategies is L&D's No. 1 focus area for the second year in a row.
+As shared earlier in the report, aligning learning programs to business strategies is one of L&D's top priorities globally for the second year in a row.
 It's no surprise that L&D pros are cultivating their data literacy.
-54% more L&D pros list analytical skills on their LinkedIn profiles compared to a year ago.
+54% more L&D pros globally list analytical skills on their LinkedIn profiles compared to a year ago.